tustin2121/James_Somerton_Transcripts/_videos/BJw8_r89EwA.md

 stashed in it and decides to go on a bender?
 Destitution.
 One mistake.
 One oopsie daisy and the lives of the whole

 family could come crashing down.
-While on Young Royals, when Simon demands
+While on *Young Royals*, when Simon demands

 August pay him the money he’s owed, getting even slightly aggressive, his friends